 Pick Your Battles/ Stop Critiquing Every Step Someone Else Takes

 - Does the color of the bedroom really matter to you?
 Do you really care if she carries all the tools over in the wagon or one by one?
 If he wants to remeasure one more time does it really matter?
 Think about if it really matters, if it does, say something, if not let it go.
 If you critique every step someone else takes and are always picking a battle, you might find yourself working solo on the rest of the project.
-Trust me,everyone will benefit on this one.
+Trust me, everyone will benefit from this one.

 Take a Break/ Cool Off

 - Don’t be so consumed with the project that you forget you have a family!
 Designate project hours with the whole family.
 Don’t miss out on important events trying to get the project done.